 Book your lessons with London Baby Swim

-If you are ready to begin swimming lessons with your baby, London Baby Swim are now taking bookings for the Autumn term.
+If you are ready to begin swimming lessons with your baby, London Baby Swim are taking bookings .
 If you have further questions or enquiries about our swimming lessons, please feel free to call us on 020 8400 9091 to speak with our friendly team.